University of Florida Homepage

 Email - UF faculty page - Personal website

 Olivier J. Walther is an Associate Professor in the Department of Geography at the University of Florida and a UF Research Foundation Professor.
 He received his Ph.D. in Geography from the University of Lausanne in Switzerland.
 Using social network analysis, his research and teaching has focused on cross-border trade, cross-border cooperation and terrorism in West Africa.
 Fluent in English and French, Professor Walther spent part of his youth in West Africa and has worked in Niger, Nigeria, Mali, Ghana, Benin and Mauritania.
-His work combines geographic information systems, social network analysis, statistical analysis and qualitative interviews.
+His work combines geographic information systems and social network analysis,.
 His current research project funded by the OECD Sahel and West Africa Club studies political insecurity and transnational insurgencies in West Africa.
 Professor Walther has received support for his work from NASA, the National Science Foundation, the United Nations, and the OECD.
-Dr Walther is an Associate Editor of Political Geography and is on the executive committee of the African Borderlands Research Network (ABORNE).
+Dr Walther is an Associate Editor of Political Geography and is on the executive committee of the African Borderlands Research Network.

 Macodou Fall